guruevi/ansible2snipeit/README.md

 Uses the Dell Warranty API to update objects in Snipe-IT based on your Dell Service Tags.

 ### ldap2snipe.py
-NEEDS REWORKED: Uses LDAP to update OU in Snipe-IT based on your LDAP server.
+Uses LDAP to update OU in Snipe-IT based on your LDAP server.

 ### medigate2snipe.py
 Uses the Medigate API to update objects in Snipe-IT based on your Medigate inventory.